sseung0703/KD_methods_with_TF/README.md

 <img src="plots.png" width="600">

 # Plan to do
-- Implement the Zeros-shot knowledge distillation (implemented in other [repo](https://github.com/sseung0703/Zero-shot_Knowledge_Distillation). and the merging process is ongoing)
+- Implement the Zeros-shot knowledge distillation (implemented in other [repo](https://github.com/sseung0703/Zero-shot_Knowledge_Distillation). and the merging process is ongoing) (Sorry for the delay. :( hyper-parameter tuning is not going well.
+I think the ZSKD is not good for a dataset that has many labels....)
+- Upload the multi-head graph distillation.